 Plan your next visit to Watson Lake and be prepared to PLAY!
 Perhaps jet boating on the Liard River, check out the waterslide or beach volleyball at Lucky Lake.
 Water ski, camp, swim, or maybe a peaceful nature hike within our spectacular trail system.
 Like to play in the fall and winter?
-How about a guided hunt, alpine or nordic cross country skiing, snowmobiling, or maybe an afternoon of ice fishing.tramadol online no prescription
+How about a guided hunt, alpine or nordic cross country skiing, snowmobiling, or maybe an afternoon of ice fishing.tramadol for sale

 Late in 2000, the Town of Watson Lake further enhanced its appeal in unveiling a new $7,000,000 recreation centre.
 This marvel features a community hall, meeting rooms, squash courts, fitness room, a youth centre, bowling alley, hockey arena, and curling club.
 The facility can accommodate a variety of tournaments and league play and includes concessions, generous spectator seating, great heated viewing areas, five spacious dressing rooms, and separate quarters for officials.ambien for sale

 Our meeting and banquet rooms range from 600 to 6,000 sq ft and arena dry floor space provides additional areas of up to 16,740 sq ft.
 We have full kitchen and bar facilities available, or you may wish to take advantage of local caterers.
 There are a number of accommodations for you also.
 Whether it’s a small business meeting, or much larger gala, from trade shows to festivals and sporting events, we can meet each of your personal requirements and look forward to hosting your visit.